krunic/BulkWebarchiver/README.md

 ## Pocket Use

 - This one would require you to create access_token, as described (here)[http://getpocket.com/developer/docs/authentication]
 - Planning at some future point to automate this process.
-For the time being, this project is probably only useful to programmers familar with REST
+For the time being, this project is probably only useful to programmers familiar with REST
 - Once that is done, you must replace Instaper/Pocket API in the code

 ## Dependencies